Interfacelab/ilab-media-tools/readme.txt

 = Native support for Google Cloud Storage =
 Now supports using Google Cloud Storage for uploads without having to use Google's S3 compatible interop mode.

-= Automatically Tag and Categorize with Amazon Rekognition = Use Amazon's latest AI tools to tag and categorize your images when uploading to Amazon S3.
+= Automatically Tag, Categorize and Caption with Amazon Rekognition = Use Amazon's latest AI tools to tag and categorize your images when uploading to Amazon S3.
 With Rekognition, you can automatically detect objects, scenes, and faces in images.

 = Advanced Image Editing =